outhud/ffmpeg-rockchip-build-script/README.md

 # FFmpeg Build Script with Rockchip HW Acceleration

-> This is a fork of [markus-perl/ffmpeg-build-script](https://github.com/markus-perl/ffmpeg-build-script) with modifications to build [nyanmisaka/ffmpeg-rockchip](https://github.com/nyanmisaka/ffmpeg-rockchip) with required depencies for hardware acceleration support on Rockchip platforms (RK3588, RK3566...)
+> This is a fork of [markus-perl/ffmpeg-build-script](https://github.com/markus-perl/ffmpeg-build-script) with modifications to build [nyanmisaka/ffmpeg-rockchip](https://github.com/nyanmisaka/ffmpeg-rockchip) with required dependencies for hardware acceleration support on Rockchip platforms (RK3588, RK3566...)
 >
 > **Usage:**
 >